Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Bounds on energy dispersion

-\end{corollary} The main conclusion coming from this corollary is that the extraction of an incoherent ergotropy is independent of the initial state of the weight, and hence the energy can be stored in a state with a finite energy dispersion.
+\end{corollary} The main conclusion from this corollary is that the extraction of an incoherent ergotropy is independent of the initial state of the weight, such that the energy can be stored in a state with a finite energy dispersion.
 As we will see in the next, this is not true for extracting a coherent part.